Program - Evanston

 Join us for this University-wide observance featuring music and performances by Northwestern student groups and a keynote address delivered by Michelle Alexander.

 Norris Center, Louis Room

-Swahili for “pull together,” Harambee is the annual kick-off event for Black History Month.
+Swahili for “pull together.”
 It's co-sponsored by African American Student Affairs (AASA) and For Members Only: NU's Black Student Alliance.
-Come and enjoy free food, performances, and the presentation of this year's Gardner-Exum Scholarship winners.
+Come and enjoy free food, performances, and presentations.